Canon SX420 vs T6s

 It is notable that the T6s has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the T6s have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the T6s have been discontinued, but can regularly be found used on ebay.
 The T6s was replaced by the Canon 77D, while the SX420 was followed by the Canon SX430.
 Further information on the features and operation of the SX420 and T6s can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Canon T6s Manual.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Canon T6s or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.